IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ## Media account limits and billing

 An Azure subscription may contain up to five media accounts.
-There is no charge for media accounts (but resources within the media account are billed).
+While there is no charge for a media accounts, resources within a media account are billed.